Seven Samurai

 A veteran samurai, who has fallen on hard times, answers a village's request for protection from bandits.
 He gathers 6 other samurai to help him, and they teach the townspeople how to defend themselves, and they supply the samurai with three small meals a day.
 The film culminates in a giant battle when 40 bandits attack the village.

-Despite its limited budget of $2.0M, Seven Samurai became a runaway success, earning $105.0M worldwide—a remarkable 5150% return.
-The film's innovative storytelling engaged audiences, demonstrating that strong storytelling can transcend budget limitations.
+Despite its tight budget of $2.0M, Seven Samurai became a massive hit, earning $105.0M worldwide—a remarkable 5150% return.
+The film's unconventional structure connected with viewers, illustrating how strong storytelling can transcend budget limitations.

 Nominated for 2 Oscars.
 5 wins & 9 nominations